-The Company maintains a traditional, tax-qualified pension plan (the "Pension Plan") for certain non-union employees, including the named executive officers.
-On June 30, 2006, the Pension Plan stopped accepting new participants and the benefits under the Pension Plan for existing participants were frozen.
-The Company also maintains the ORP, a supplemental nonqualified retirement plan, for key executives, including certain of the named executive officers.
+The Company maintains the Pension Plan, a traditional, tax-qualified defined benefit pension plan for certain non-union employees, including certain of the named executive officers.
+On June 30, 2006, the Pension Plan stopped accepting new participants and the benefits under the Pension Plan for existing participants, including certain of the named executive officers, were frozen.
+The Company also maintains the ORP, a supplemental nonqualified defined benefit plan, for some of the Company's key executives, including certain of the named executive officers.
 In March 2014, the Company stopped granting new awards of supplemental retirement benefits under the ORP.